• Blog

 According to Wikipedia, the lack of niacin can cause nausea, anemia, headaches, and tiredness.

-Niacin deficiency can show up as decreased tolerance to cold, various skin conditions such as dermatitis, and hyperpigmentation.
+Niacin deficiency can show up as decreased cold tolerance and skin conditions such as dermatitis and hyperpigmentation.

 Riboflavin or B2